- Home

 Profile

-Assoc Prof Michael Stanley-Baker is Associate Professor, School of Humanities and Lee Kong Chian School of Medicine from Nanyang Technological University.
+Associate Professor Michael Stanley-Baker is Associate Professor, School of Humanities and Lee Kong Chian School of Medicine from Nanyang Technological University.
 He is an award-winning historian of Chinese Medicine and Religion, with a focus first in the early Imperial period, and in the modern Sinophone diaspora.
 He received his PhD from the Wellcome Trust Centre for the History of Medicine at University College London, an MA in East Asian Languages and Cultures from Indiana University, Bloomington, and also has a clinical degree in Chinese medicine.

 His research concerns the diverse intersections of Chinese medicine with different knowledge cultures, whether religion, botany, trade or modern pharmacy and policy.
 He uses close reading, participant interview, and digital humanities.
 He has held research positions at leading institutions around the world, including the Max Planck Institute for the History of Science, Berlin; Academia Sinica, Taipei; the Needham Research Institute, Cambridge; the Forschungs Kolleg for Multiple Secularities at Leipzig University and the Asian Studies Centre at the University of Pittsburgh.

-Asst Professor Faizah Zakaria
+Asst Prof Faizah Zakaria

 Assistant Professor, Department of Southeast Asian Studies and Department of Malay Studies, NUS, Singapore